-March 30, 1905 – The Monroe Journal reported that the law firm of Wiggins, Hybart & Bayles has been dissolved, and the firm of Bayles, Hybart & Burns had taken its place.
+March 30, 1905 – The Monroe Journal reported that the law firm of Wiggins, Hybart & Bayles had been dissolved, and the firm of Bayles, Hybart & Burns had taken its place.
 Jno.
-M. Burns, the new member, was from Selma, where he had practiced law for eight years, including two year’s as Selma’s City Attorney.
+M. Burns, the new member, was from Selma, Ala., where he had practiced law for eight years, including two years as Selma’s City Attorney.

 March 30, 1911 – An unidentified man, about 24 years old, was killed by a freight train near the depot in Evergreen at about 9 p.m.
 He is supposed to have been stealing a ride and fell from the train.
 The wheels passed over his body, severing it in the middle.
 On his arm was tattooed the name John Hartley South Wales.

-March 30, 1911 – The Conecuh Record reported that the City Grocery had installed a large, up-to-date refrigerator, the first of its kind in Evergreen.
+March 30, 1911 – The Conecuh Record reported that the City Grocery had installed a large, up-to-date refrigerator, the first of its kind in Evergreen, Ala.
 It held up to 500 pounds of ice and was used for perishable goods like butter, cheese and berries.

-March 30, 1915 – Shortly after noon, Mrs. Ed Peacock was “instantly killed” by a bolt of lightning at her home near Wilcox Station.
+March 30, 1915 – Shorly after noon, Lydia Peacock, who was pregnant, was “instantly killed” by a bolt of lightning at her home near Wilcox Station, Ala.
 She had been on the back porch and when returning to the kitchen, lightning struck the house, killing her.
 The bolt also shattered a column and pillar under the porch and killed a dog nearby in the yard.

 March 30, 1939 – “Detective Comics” No. 27 was released, introducing Batman.

-March 30, 1946 – About 400 people attended Conecuh County’s first fat calf show at the Conecuh Cooperative Stockyard in Evergreen, Ala.
+March 30, 1946 – About 400 people attended Conecuh County, Alabama’s first fat calf show at the Conecuh Cooperative Stockyard in Evergreen.
 Dan Brown was Grand Champion, and Johnnie Nielson was the Reserve Grand Champion.

 March 30, 1946 – “St. Louis Woman,” a musical version of Alabama author Arna Bontemps's book “God Sends Sunday,” opened on Broadway.